 - Check the back of your neck and your scalp.
 Try using a hand held mirror for a better look.

-- Asymmetry - One half of the mole does not match the other.
+- Asymmetry: The shape of one half of the mole does not match the other.

 For a physician referral, please call 443-963-3702.